Our 2017 Legislative Agenda

 - Improving the distribution of state innovation dollars across urban and rural districts.

 Chalkboard's funding priority was the Network for Quality Teaching and Learning Fund.
-The Fund was sucessfully secured at nearly $39.5 million for the 2017-19 biennium to ensure continued commitment to educator excellence.
+The Fund was successfully secured at nearly $39.5 million for the 2017-19 biennium to ensure continued commitment to educator excellence.

 Other Legislative Priorities That Passed